Ingredients (all measurements are -ish)

 Variations:

-The additions are limitless - I recommend that you experiment - try adding different spices, nuts or sweetners.
+The additions are limitless - I recommend that you experiment - try adding different spices, nuts, oils, juices or sweetners.
 Add texture such as dried coconut.
 The options are limitless - below are some common additions.

 Additional grains: add any grains (1/4 cup) to mix up the texture.
 I often add Bob’s Red Mill 9-grain cereal, ground almond flour (ups protein content), wheat germ.